Nigerian Exchange Group: Leadership and subsidiaries

 In October 2022, the NGX Board announced the appointment of Dr. Umaru Kwairanga as its new chairman.

 Indices

 The Exchange maintains a value-weighted All-Share Index formulated in January 1984 (January 3, 1984, = 100).
 Its highest value of 66,371.20 was recorded on March 3, 2008.
+In March 2026, the All-Share Index crossed 200,000 points for the first time in its history, marking a historic milestone driven by increased institutional liquidity and banking sector recapitalisation.
 The Exchange also uses the NGX-30 Index, which is a sample-based capitalization-weighted index, as well five sector indices.
 These are the NGX Consumer Goods Index, NGX Banking Index, NGX Insurance Index, NGX Industrial Index, and NGX Oil/Gas Index.

 Associations

 The Nigerian Exchange is a member of the World Federation of Exchanges (FIBV).
 It is also an observer at meetings of the International Organization of Securities Commissions (IOSCO) and a founding member of the African Stock Exchanges Association (ASEA).
 On 31 October 2013, it joined the Sustainable Stock Exchanges Initiative (SSE).